 Insects and mites of all kinds may be killed and preserved in liquid agents or a dry gaseous agent.
 Some kinds of insects are best kept dry.

-Ethanol (grain or ethyl alcohol) mixed with water (70 to 80 % alcohol) is usually the best general killing and preserving agent.
+Ethanol (grain or ethyl alcohol) mixed with water (70% to 80% alcohol) is usually the best general killing and preserving agent.
 For some kinds of insects and mites, other preservatives or higher or lower concentrations of alcohol may be better.
-Because pure ethanol is often difficult to obtain, some collectors use isopropanol (isopropyl alcohol).
+Because pure ethanol is often difficult to obtain, some collectors use isopropanol, or isopropyl alcohol.
 Isopropanol does not seem to harden specimens as much as ethanol.
-Concentration to use depends on the kind of insect or mite to be preserved.
+The specific concentration to use depends on the kind of insect or mite to be preserved.
 Some examples:

-- Parasitic Hymenoptera (tiny wasps) are best killed and preserved in 95% alcohol.
-This high concentration prevents the membranous wings from becoming twisted and folded, hairs from matting, and soft body parts from shriveling.
+- Parasitic hymenoptera (tiny wasps) are best killed and preserved in 95% alcohol.
+This high concentration prevents the membranous wings from becoming twisted and folded, keeps hairs from matting, and keeps soft body parts from shriveling.

 - Soft- bodied insects (aphids, thrips, small flies, and mites) become stiff and distorted if preserved in 95% alcohol and should be preserved in alcohol of a lower concentration.